ampersand-five/fast.ai-course/notes.md

 more.
 - Do something simple first on data like random forests to get a base line to compare deep learning models to
+- OneR: One Rule
+    - Machine learning model.
+    - A classifier that classifies based on just one attribute.
+    - In the Titanic example it's like predicting survival using just the gender of the passengers.
+It was found to be one of the best machine learning classifiers for a wide range of real world datasets.
+Meaning, you should always make a OneR model as a baseline to compare to before getting more complicated things going.
+    - A decision tree with a single binary split.
+    - Video, lesson 5, timestamp: 1:42:48